 Instructors facilitate Joy of Living programs, including residential retreats, and assist with Path of Liberation courses taught by Mingyur Rinpoche and other Tergar lamas.
 They also teach Exploring Buddhism courses, provide meditation interviews, and mentor Tergar staff and communities.

-Cortland has practiced meditation for more than twenty years and has studied Buddhism around the world.
-He has practiced meditation for nearly three decades and has spent time on retreat in monasteries and retreat centers throughout Japan, Burma, India, and Nepal, and for eight years lived in Tibetan refugee settlements near Kathmandu.
+Cortland is a scientist, translator, and meditation teacher who offers workshops and leads retreats around the world.
+He has practiced meditation for nearly three decades and has spent time on retreat in monasteries and retreat centers throughout Japan, Burma, and India, including eight years spent living in Tibetan refugee settlements in Kathmandu, Nepal.

-Cortland has a Ph.D. in Mind, Brain and Contemplative Science from the University of Wisconsin-Madison, where he was mentored by renowned neuroscientist Dr. Richard Davidson.
-He also holds a Master’s Degree in Buddhist Studies from Naropa University.
-In addition to his work as a Senior Instructor for the Tergar community and Chairman of Tergar International, Cortland serves as Research Scientist and Chief Contemplative Officer at UW-Madison’s Center for Healthy Minds and the center’s affiliated non-profit, Healthy Minds Innovations.
+He has a Ph.D. in Mind, Brain and Contemplative Science from the University of Wisconsin-Madison, where he was mentored by renowned neuroscientist Dr. Richard Davidson.
+He also holds a master’s Degree in Buddhist Studies from Naropa University.
+In addition to his work as an Instructor for the Tergar community and Executive Director of Tergar International, Cortland serves as Research Scientist and Chief Contemplative Officer at UW-Madison’s Center for Healthy Minds and the center’s affiliated non-profit, Healthy Minds Innovations.

 Cortland is actively involved in scientific research and has published articles on the impact of meditation practices on the body, mind, and brain.
 He has also published twelve books of translations of classical texts on Buddhist philosophy and meditation.

-Cortland lives with his wife and son in Madison, Wisconsin.
-In his spare time, he enjoys spending time on retreat and traveling with his family.
+He currently lives with his wife and son in Madison, Wisconsin.

 Edwin Kelley first became interested in Buddhism in 1975 when he attended a meditation retreat near Perth, Australia.
 He later pursued a career as a public accountant and in 1992 went to Burma to undertake a six-month period of intensive retreat with the renowned meditation master Chanmyay Sayadaw.
 While practicing in Burma he ordained temporarily as a Theravada Buddhist monk.